72 Expressions of the Divine in Hebrew-Aramaic

 31 EL SHADDAI (Hebrew) “The Lord God Almighty”

-The title used by the angel of the Lord when he appeared to Abraham demonstrating the manifested Nature of God as He appeared to Abraham.
+The title used by the angel of the Lord when he appeared to Abraham demonstrating the manifested Nature of God.
 (Gen. 17:1; Ex.
 6:3; Ps.
 68:14)

 Divine El Shaddai, Almighty, Thou hast chosen us before the foundation of the world that we should be holy and without blame before Him in love.